SEND personal budgets policy

 For children and young people under 18, the local authority is under a duty to offer direct payments for services which the local authority may provide to children with disabilities, or their families, under section 17 of the Children Act.

-• Replace NHS services, housing, DSS benefits or Independent Living Fund payments.
+- Replace NHS services, housing, Department of Social Security (DSS) benefits or Independent Living Fund payments.

 People over 18